Meal Prep: Pressure Cooker Chicken Tikka Masala

 - Remove lemon to reheat in the microwave in 30-second increments.
 Squeeze lemon juice over the tikka masala to serve.

 Chicken Tikka Masala is one of the United Kingdom's most popular dishes.
 In fact, there is much debate whether it was originally invented in the Punjab region of India or in Glasgow, Scotland.
 Nowadays, you can save time by buying pre-mixed tikka masala spice blends at specialty food stores.
+Here's a look at more Pressure Cooker Recipes.

 What others are saying